Aref-Akminasi/aws-developer-associate/EC2.md

 - By default, any other attached EBS volume is not deleted (attribute disabled), it's retained
 - You can also deselect the `Delete on Termination` attribute to save the data when an instance is deleted

+## EBS Encryption

+- If an application requires that all data in transit between an EC2 instance and an Amazon EBS volume to be encrypted:
+  - Enable EBS encryption
+  - Leverage OS-level encryption

 ## EBS Snapshots

 - Make a backup (snapshot) of your EBS volume at a point in time